jyih/nov-2023/demo_code/notes/W11/D2/README.md

 ** A statment that has helped some students in the past:
     All squares are rectangles, but not all rectangles are squares.
 Everything in our migrations goes into our model, but not everything in our model goes into migrations.
 ```

+If we change an existing migration file, the migration must be rolled back in order for the changes to take effect.
+This would wipe that table, causing significant loss of user data.

+We need to start by creating a new migration file

+npx sequelize migration:generate --name <descriptive name>
+If we set allowNull: false to the new column, we run into an error

+We can get around this error by setting a defaultValue property